gborobio73/gborobio73.github.io/_posts/2017-05-04-building-tightly-coupled-systems-with-java-8-default-methods.markdown

 “Favour composition over inheritance”, in case you haven’t heard before<sup>[ (7)](#fnSeven)</sup>.

 As weird as all of this might sound, it's happening right now.
 I’m currently working on a project where default methods are used this way.
-It's the wild wild west.
+This leads to the testing ice-cream cone anti-pattern<sup>[ (8)](#fnEight)</sup>, which prevents sustainable development.

 ---
 <a name="fnOne">(1)</a> [Default methods](https://docs.oracle.com/javase/tutorial/java/IandI/defaultmethods.html)<br>